Edinah Jebitok

 Edinah Jebitok (born 10 November 2001) is a Kenyan athlete.
 She competed in the women's 1500 metres event at the 2020 Summer Olympics.

 She won the 8 km Great Chepsaita Cross Country in 2023 and Cintia Chepngeno was second and Janeth Chepngetich was third.

+In 2025 Jebitok was issued with a two-year ban backdated to October 2024 for an anti-doping rule violation relating to whereabouts failures.